Here's what you need to know before deploying iPhones and iPads to your company.

 Features for business

 Many companies want to have more control over iOS devices that are used for work.
 For this, you'll want to look at a corporate-owned deployment.
-The IT administrators can restrict what apps and services the user is able to partake in.
+The IT administrators can restrict what apps and services the user partakes in.

 Part of Apple's strategy to show itself as a serious platform for the workplace is through partnerships with other long-standing companies.
 For example, Apple has partnered with IBM and Deloitte to build iOS-specific applications and other solutions that can be customized for a company's specific workflow.

 The applications run the gamut of retail, health care, finance, insurance and other industries.
-While these are geared more for medium to large size companies, the breadth of examples illustrates the popularity of doing work on iOS.
-Additionally, both Microsoft and Google have an extensive portfolios of iOS apps, with Office 365 and G Suite supported.
+While these are geared more for medium to large-sized companies, the breadth of examples illustrates the popularity of doing work on iOS.
+Additionally, both Microsoft and Google have extensive portfolios of iOS apps, with Office 365 and G Suite supported.

 Apps to get started

 Apple is always quick to tout the success of its App Store as a destination for services that suit several business needs.
 That's because even a small shop or one-person operation can tap into the App Store to use what third parties have developed for getting things done.

 While Apple has its own section of recommended business apps, your best bet is to dig through the App Store and find the apps that suit your businesses' use case.
 For example, just about every small store, food truck or street retailer has taken advantage of Square for accepting payments.
 There are plenty of other point-of-sale apps that allow you to accept credit and debit cards through an iPhone or iPad.
 [Read this related article from our sister site Business News Daily: Best iOS Apps for Business]

 If you're deploying Apple devices in your workplace, be willing to experiment ̶ and be wary of the slow financial squeeze of in-app subscriptions.
 Most companies want the steady revenue stream of that monthly fee, but those can add up if you're not careful about canceling services that are no longer in use.